In-depth reviews

 There’s space for four six-footers, and even with the panoramic glass roof fitted, those in the rear shouldn’t complain about headroom.
 Meanwhile, there’s 587 litres of boot capacity, which is not only more than the previous Sportage offered, but around 80 litres up on the Nissan Qashqai e-Power hybrid.
 You also get a nice, flat floor to make sliding large loads in and out easier.
 Fold down the rear seats, using the easy-to-access handles on either side of the boot, and space increases to 1,776 litres.

-The Sportage Hybrid range currently starts with GT-Line trim, followed by 3 spec and finally the range-topping GT-Line S – which also gives you the choice of front or all-wheel-drive.
-Our test car came in the top-spec trim, priced at nearly £40,000.
+The Sportage Hybrid skips the entry-level 2 trim level and starts with what would otherwise be the mid-spec GT-Line trim, followed by 3 spec and finally the range-topping GT-Line S – which also gives you the choice of front or all-wheel-drive.
+Our test car came in the top-spec trim, priced at around £40,000.
 The amount of kit was impressive, including 18-inch alloys, heated and ventilated front seats, wireless phone charging, an optional two-tone black roof and synthetic leather/suede upholstery.
-However, it's still more than the equivalent Hyundai Tucson costs.
+However, it’s still more than the equivalent Hyundai Tucson costs.

 Safety is a strong point, with the Sportage gaining a five-star Euro NCAP crash-test rating in mid-2022.
 Adult and child occupant protection was rated at 87% and 86% respectively, while the safety assistance score was 72%.
 The rating applies across all the trim levels and powertrains that make up the Sportage range.